louim/bedrock-site-protect/README.md

 Bedrock Site protect
 ====================

 This role is specifically crafted to go with [Bedrock-Ansible](https://github.com/roots/bedrock-ansible).
 It will allow you to set Basic authentication on your bedrock websites.
-This is especially useful during development if you have a staging environment that you dont't want the world to see.
+This is especially useful during development if you have a staging environment that you don't want the world to see.

 Requirements
 ------------

-This role is made for Bedrock-Ansible, so it is dependent on it.
+This role is made for Bedrock-Ansible, so it depends on it.

 Role Variables
 --------------

-The role will read from the `wordpres_sites` dict set in environments files.
+The role will read from the `wordpres_sites` dict set in environments files of Bedrock-Ansible.
 It will search for the `htpasswd` key.
 Example:

 <pre>
 wordpress_sites: